Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 "Makes sense," Cook commented, to which Garaaf duck-nodded.

 "...If it’s your idea, we won’t second-guess you," Ray decided.
 "But you know after that button’s pushed, from your perspective the very next thing to happen will be when somebody turns it off again.
-If we fail… I mean, that’ll be a Hunter."
+If we fail...
+I mean, that’ll be a Hunter."

 "I know."
 Holly shut her eyes and rested her head back.
 "I’m ready."